ohira-s/YMF825pico/README.md

 - Pitch+ event increments the Base Tone Number (BTN).
 - Pitch- event decrements the Base Tone Number (BTN).
 - Modulation event resets the BTN to zero (default).
-    Therefore ((MIDI CH - 1 + BTN) % 4) corresponds to a tone number to play.
+    Therefore ((MIDI CH - 1 + BTN) % 4) corresponds to a portion number to play.
-    YMF825 chip does not support both pitch bend and modulation, so YMF825pico assigns original functions to these events.
+    YMF825 chip does not support both pitch bend and modulation, so YMF825pico assigns the original functions to these events.

 ## Interfaces
 - An OLED display and 4 rotary encoders for UI to control the synthesizer.